Skip to content

 • Poor coverage and inconsistent viscosity for materials such as paints and inks.

 For these reasons, the deagglomeration of powders and any other materials meant for dispersal should be a key part of the production process.
-There are two primary deagglomeration methods: dry milling and wet milling.

 High Shear Wet Milling Equipment